-CWD has been diagnosed in wild deer and elk in at least 11 states in the United States and two Canadian provinces.
-Since 2001, CWD has been detected in several locations across Saskatchewan.
-Since 2005, CWD has been detected in Alberta in several locations along the Saskatchewan border.
+CWD has been diagnosed in wild deer and elk in at least 18 states in the United States and two Canadian provinces.
+Since 2001, CWD has been detected in wild cervids in several locations across Saskatchewan.
+Since 2005, CWD has been detected in Alberta’s wild cervids in several locations along the Saskatchewan border.

-Please visit the Fish and Wildlife tab for additional information and maps, as well as information for hunters.
+Please visit the Fish and Wildlife web page for more information and maps, as well as information for hunters.

 What is the Province's Role Once a Case of CWD has Been Confirmed?

-CWD is a reportable disease in Canada under the Health of Animals Act and therefore, falls under the jurisdiction of the CFIA.
+CWD is a reportable disease in Alberta under the Animal Health Act, but it is also reportable in Canada under the Health of Animals Act and, therefore, falls under the jurisdiction of the CFIA.

 If CWD is Diagnosed on a Game Farm: